FREE ITEM

 [PL 2]

-An ancient firearm, the original design dating back to the end of the 19th century, the Auto-5 has seen a rebirth among local gunsmiths and arms producers across the wasteland and unions, thanks to its fairly simple manufacturing process due to its antique mechanism.
-Chambered in 12 gauge the Automatic 5 is the first successful semi-automatic shotgun, however quality of these firearms may vary depending on who built it.
+An ancient firearm dating back to the end of the 19th century, the Auto-5 has seen a rebirth among local gunsmiths and arms producers across the wasteland and unions, thanks to its fairly simple manufacturing process.
+Chambered in 12 gauge, the Automatic 5 is the first successful semi-automatic shotgun.
+In the wasteland, the quality of these firearms may vary depending on the manufacturer.
 Nevertheless, the Auto 5 is an extremely popular choice for frontiersmen and some USRF soldiers thanks to its semi-automatic firing mode and ruggedness.

 BASE TOOL: Keystone SSS